wouterbulten/wouterbulten.github.io/_posts/recipes/2018-02-26-perfect-chocolate-mousse-my-go-to-recipe.md

 published: true
 ---

-<a href="#recipe" class="btn btn-info">Skip to recipe</a>

-A few years ago I discovered the [fastest option](/blog/cooking/the-quest-for-a-perfect-mousse-part-1/) to make chocolate mousse (or at least one that is very easy and takes almost no effort).
-That recipe uses a siphon for almost instant results.
-Although it is still the fastest option, I tend to use it less and less as it lacked the richness of a *decadent* chocolate mousse.
-Recently I found and adapted a new recipe that's becoming my go-to recipe for chocolate mousse.
-It is versatile, still easy to make, and very rich.

-This recipe is based on one I found on the [Callebaut](https://www.callebaut.com/en-US/chocolate-video/technique/mousse/creme-anglaise) website.
-Some of the steps and ingredients have changed after testing.
-For one, I prefer a less sweet mousse that captures the flavour of a dark chocolate.
-This recipe reflects that by adding less sugar than more traditional recipes.

-I have found that the **secret to chocolate mouse** lies in the first place not in the choice of chocolate.
-Of course, the chocolate is a very important ingredient and defines the flavour.
-However, even more important is the choice of binding agent: the ingredient that binds and stabilizes the mousse.
-Many recipes use gelatin which can result in a very stiff and jelly mousse.
-Some recipes use egg whites, resulting in an airy mousse.
-In this recipe I go for the rich option and use only egg yolks.
-Looking for a vegan alternative?
-See my [Vegan Dark Chocolate Crème recipe](/blog/food/vegan-dark-chocolate-creme-flan/).

-With the egg yolks we create a [crème anglaise](https://en.wikipedia.org/wiki/Cr%C3%A8me_anglaise) which can be difficult definitely worth the effort.
-Getting experience in making crème anglaise is useful as it is used in many other (sweet) recipes as an ingredient or topping.

-The recipe below is my take on chocolate mousse.
-Some parts are still in development, especially the choice of chocolate and sugar ratio, so feel free to comment!

-<a name="recipe"></a>
 ## (Dark) chocolate mousse recipe

 Recipe for a versatile and rich dark chocolate mousse.
 The mousse can be used as a basis for an entremet (a mousse cake), poured into silicon molds and frozen, or enjoyed on its own.